olxbr/BarterDude/README.md

 ### Data Protection

-Barterdude takes in account GDPR data protection and by default log message content, but you can deactivate enabling environment variable `BARTERDUDE_LOG_REDACTED=1`
+Barterdude takes in account GDPR data protection and by default doesn't log message body, but you can activate enabling environment variable `BARTERDUDE_LOG_REDACTED=1`

 Now messages will be not in log by Logging hook.